-The benefits of developing within the existing residential zoned land and land within the wastewater serviceable area could be achieved with the following recommendations:
+The benefits of developing on existing residential zoned land and land within the wastewater serviceable area could be achieved with the following recommendations:

-- Encourage efficient development within existing large vacant residential zoned land, while at the same time protecting the coastal and residential character of existing residential areas. - Use existing vacant residential zoned land around existing or proposed centres more efficiently through intensification and allow for lot size as small as 400m2 and Integrated Residential Development. - Review the minimum lot size of the 'larger residential sites' as marked with orange outlines in Figure 3-4-5 in light of efficiency and the current market conditions. - Review provision for minor dwellings.
-Options include: - Limiting minor dwellings to 65m2 - Must be located within an existing/or new dwelling, or at the rear of the site - Restrictions on subdivision - Potentially subject to a recourse consent to confirm services and appropriate design - 5.
-Expand the Residential zone into adjacent rural areas within the wastewater serviceable area and outside natural hazard areas. - Enable housing choice through a range of housing typologies, including provision for minor dwellings.
+- Encourage efficient development on existing vacant Residential zoned land, while at the same time protecting the coastal and residential character of existing residential areas. - Use existing vacant residential zoned land around existing or proposed centres more efficiently through intensification and allow for lot size as small as 400m2 and Integrated Residential Development. - Review the minimum lot size of the 'larger residential sites' as marked with orange outlines in Figure 3-4-5 in light of efficiency and the current market conditions. - 4.
+Review provisions for minor dwellings, considering: - Limiting minor dwellings to 65m; - requiring located these within an existing or new dwelling, or at the rear of the site; - Restrictions on subdivision; and - Potentially subject to a resource consent to confirm services and appropriate design. - 5.
+Expand the Residential zone into adjacent rural areas within the wastewater serviceable area and outside natural hazard areas. - 6.
+Enable housing choice through a range of housing typologies, including provision for minor dwellings. - 7.
+Explore and promote tenure alternatives, such

-- Explore and promote tenure alternatives, such as rental, part ownership, co-housing, social housing etc. - 8.
+- as rental, part ownership, co-housing, social housing etc. - 8.
 Review unintended barriers in the Kaipara District Plan, such as lot size requirements, parking requirements, secondary dwellings.
-Identify and, if possible, balance these barriers with amenity imperatives and address as part of the ongoing District Plan review. - Consider and promote alternative design approaches, such as medium density housing, shared services, and minor dwellings etc.
+Identify and, if possible, balance these barriers with amenity imperatives and address as part of the ongoing District Plan review. - Consider and promote alternative design approaches, such as medium density housing, shared services, and minor dwellings.